 The rules for the two main Medicaid programs our clients seek, Medical Assistance (often referred to as “Spenddown Medicaid”) and nursing home Medicaid (referred to as “Vendor Medicaid”), have different eligibility requirements and transfer rules.

-A plan for qualification can be tailored for either program.
+A plan for qualification can be tailored by a medicaid attorney for either program.
 Some of the variables reviewed in creating a plan are:

 - Whether the applicant has exempt assets (such as the first car, the home or an irrevocable preneed burial contract);